Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method: Tensor-EM MoLDS Provides Reliable and Interpretable Recovery on Real-world Applications

 \subsection{Area2 dataset}

-We first employ a neural dataset from a single recording session of a macaque performing center-out reaches, with neural activity recorded from the somatosensory cortex.
-During the experiment, the monkey used a manipulandum to direct a cursor from the center of a display to one of eight targets, and neural activity was recorded from Brodmann's area2 of the somatosensory cortex (see \cite{chowdhury2020area} for experimental details, and \cite{DANDI_Area2} for dataset location).
+We first analyze a neural dataset from a single recording session of a macaque performing center-out reaches, with neural activity recorded from the somatosensory cortex (Figure~\ref{fig:area2_pmd}a).
+During the experiment, the monkey used a manipulandum to direct a cursor from the center of a display to one of eight targets, and neural activity was recorded from Brodmann's area2 of the somatosensory cortex (see \citep{chowdhury2020area} for experimental details, and \citep{DANDI_Area2} for dataset location).
 The neural recordings consist of $65$ single-unit spike times, which are converted to spike rates.
 In addition to neural data, the position of the monkey's hand, cursor position, force applied to the manipulandum, and hand velocity were recorded during the experiment.
-For our MoLDS setting, we take the hand velocity variables as inputs, and the $65$-dim observations are reduced to $6$-dim and are regarded as outputs for simplicity by using the standard PCA.
-There are $8$ directions in the task (as shown in Figure \ref{fig:schematic_area2_pmd} (b)), and each direction has multiple trials of input-output trajectories.
+There are $8$ directions in the task, and each direction has multiple trials of trajectories.
+For the MoLDS fitting, we extract the movement-related segment of each trial, defined as the window from $100$ ms before to $500$ ms after movement onset.
+The $65$-dimensional observations are reduced to $6$-dimension by using the standard PCA, which explains more than $90$ percent variance of neural activities.
+These PCs are then taken as outputs, while the hand velocity variables are taken as inputs.
+In addition, we also evaluate the dataset with $20$ PCs using MoLDS, and consistent results are found (see Figure~\ref{fig:placeholder3}), which confirms the effectiveness of the Tensor-EM algorithm to fit a MoLDS model on this dataset.

-We evaluate the MoLDS with Tensor–EM and Random-EM methods using a standard train/validation/test split of the dataset (see full pipeline in App.~\ref{app:app_details}).
+We evaluate the MoLDS with Tensor-EM, Random-EM, and pure tensor methods using a standard train/validation/test split of the dataset (see full pipeline in App.~\ref{app:app_details}).
 For each hyperparameter setting (including $K$), models are trained on the training set and scored on the validation set using negative log-likelihood (NLL), one-step-ahead RMSE, and BIC.
 The model used for test-time analysis is the one minimizing validation BIC (we also report NLL/RMSE).
 For trial $i$ and component $k$, we compute a responsibility $r_{ik}\propto \exp(\ell_k^{(i)})$, where $\ell_k^{(i)}$ is the one-step Kalman log-likelihood under component $k$.
 For each movement direction, the dominant component is the $\arg\max_k$ of the mean responsibility across its trials.